Adi-Barbacariu/CegekaAcademy/Homework09_Agile/readme.md

 Enable user to get informed about the documents which need to be renewed(like ITP, RCA or Vignette) before the the expiry date is passed.

 **Goals**:
-- An user is able to add informations about different car documents: type of the document, expiry date
+- An user is able to add informations about different car documents: type of the document, expiry date.
-- An user gets reminders based on the provided informations. page.
+- An user gets reminders based on the provided informations.

 **Stories**: